Nearfield Monitors – What to listen for

 Here at Funky Junk we have the finest selection of Nearfield monitors for you to compare and work out what you really need to hear in your speakers.
 With ATC loudspeakers, APS, Neumann, PMC, Proacs and Quested monitors on permanent display and plenty more avaialable on request there is no better place to compare monitors than at our Hornsey road demo facility.

 Book a nearfield monitor demo/shootout here.

-Klasik 2-way active nearfields, affordable and pack a might punch for the bucks.
+Klasik 2-way active nearfields, affordable and pack a mighty punch for the bucks.

 The excellent compact nearfield monitors from Neumann, great little reference or space saver monitors.

-PMC’s popular active monitor, the Result6 provide clarity and definition for a whole range of recording situations.
+PMC’s popular active monitor, the Result6 provides clarity and definition for a whole range of recording situations.

-Extremely compact 2-way active nearfields, great for smaller rooms, and can pack a bigger punch by adding a Quested sub.
+Extremely compact 2-way active nearfields, great for smaller rooms, and can act as a larger monitor system by adding a Quested sub.